Tsukiyonocm/Math_program/README.md

 #### Future Updates
 These updates will be in the future.
 I will not be working on these until the bare minimal is setup for the basic setup mentioned above.
 (Bare minimal was reached at 0.05 so some of this will start being integrated from there after.)

 1. Build out the framework to do multiple types of math.
-This can include: Addition, Subtraction, Multiplication, and Division.
+This can include: Addition, Subtraction, Multiplication, and Division. **Starting Update 0.06, this functionality is basically added, just needs fleshed out.**
     - Thinking this could be a drop down menu?
 Or perhaps something buried in the toolbar to choose as well.
 This will become more fluid as I learn more of the capabilities of Tkinter and what can be done in regards to regenerating the buttons.

 2. How many questions would you like to do?
 The idea here is that you are generating a group of problems to see how many you can get right.
 Do 10 practice problems per day?
 20 in a sitting? you can choose this from the get go and this would bypass, to an extent step 5 in the basic framework up till the last problem is done anyway.